USask Neuroscience

 Picture of Dr. John Howland

-Dr. John Howland BSc, MSc, PhD
+Dr. John Howland BSc, MSc, PhD, Neuroscience Cluster Executive Member

 Dr. Howland’s behavioural neuroscience laboratory is interested in animal models of schizophrenia, learning and memory, behavioural and electrophysiological effects of stress, limbic-cortical interactions, synaptic plasticity, epilepsy.